 The award is open to any full-time or part-time IUPUI faculty, staff, or administrator with a requirement of at least three years of service at the IUPUI campus.

-- Evidence of leadership at either the departmental, unit, or campus level in contributing to positive learning environments for first-year students.
+- Evidence that contributions are significant, at either the departmental, unit, or campus level, in contributing to positive learning environments for first-year students.

 - Evidence that contributions are sustainable over time.

 - Evidence that contributions are innovative and demonstrate best practice.

 - Evidence of dissemination of information about program, technique, or curricular innovation (e.g., presentations, publications, products).

 - Documented assessment of impact on student learning, student satisfaction, or student persistence and retention.

 - Primary nominator—normally a supervisor or peer who has worked closely with nominee.

 - Nominator completes nomination form and writes a letter supporting the nomination.

 - Personal narrative (up to four pages) that describes and documents how award criteria are met

 - Three letters supporting the nomination (this includes letter by nominator)